 Meanwhile, mix up the dressing for the potato salad.
 Part of this dressing will be swirled over the warm potatoes, and part will be stirred in at the very end before serving.

-In a small bowl combine 1/4 cup canola oil, 1 Tablespoon cider vinegar (same as apple cider vinegar) and 1 Tablespoon lemon juice.
+In a small bowl combine 1/4 cup canola or vegetable oil, 1 Tablespoon cider vinegar (same as apple cider vinegar) and 1 Tablespoon lemon juice.
 Then add 1/2 teaspoon sugar, a scant 1/2 teaspoon dry mustard, 1/4 teaspoon salt, and a heavy dash of paprika.

 Give ‘er a little stir with a fork to combine.

 Pour 3/4 of the dressing over the warm potatoes then stir and stash in the fridge for at least an hour or up to overnight.
-This is the “marinating” step that gives the potato so much flavor!
+This is the “marinating” step that gives the potato salad so much flavor!

-After making the dressing, while the potatoes are still cooking, hard-boil 4 large eggs.
+While the potatoes are still cooking, hard-boil 4 large eggs.
 Just pop them into a saucepan then cover the tops by 1″ with cold water.
 Bring to a boil, place a lid on top, then let them sit off the heat for exactly 12 minutes.

 Plunge the eggs into ice water, or run under cold water for a few minutes, then lightly smash each egg against a cutting board, roll so the shell cracks all the way around the center, and then peel.
 I find that still-warm eggs peel the easiest.
 Chop the eggs up then place ’em into the refrigerator.

-Before serving, add the remaining dressing, 1/2 cup light mayonnaise, the chopped hard boiled eggs, and a dash of salt to the marinated potatoes then stir to combine, adding up to 1/4 cup more light mayo to achieve a creamier consistency.
+Before serving, add the remaining dressing, 1/2 cup light mayonnaise, the chopped hard-boiled eggs, and a dash of salt to the marinated potatoes then stir to combine, adding up to 1/4 cup more light mayo to achieve a creamier consistency.